LizzyJiweiWang/spark_streaming_study/README.md

 ## 1. Login the Azure

 ### 1.1 Directly login the Azure
-If you are in the school, you can directly aceess to Azure service using ssh:
+If you are in the school, you can directly access to Azure service using ssh:

 ```
   ssh MyFordhamIDname@10.223.36.8